Xunius/Menotexport/README.md

 - Note extraction works with **quite good** accruacy.
 - **Highlight extraction accuracy is compromised**, due to the inherent nature of the PDF format.
-Not all texts are correctly extracted, and the order they appear in the output may not be exactly the same as in the PDFs.
+Not all texts are correctly extracted, and the order they appear in the output may not be exactly the same as in the PDFs (top-down, left-right).
 DO proof read afterwards.
 - Highlighted texts from a single "block" of texts are treated as one record/entry.
 A "block" of texts is a continuous chunk of texts in the PDF, could be a whole paragraph, a single line separated from others, or a single isolated word.
 This ambiguity is again due to the inherent